 Drying and Preserving Flowers

-I love when Summer comes and brings with it so many beautiful flowers.
+I love it when summer comes and brings with it so many beautiful flowers.
 Then by the time fall comes around, I start to think about ways to make those beautiful flowers enjoyable all winter long.
-My little ones love to pick them for me, but some varieties can die so quickly.
-Drying and preserving those cut flowers is a great way to save those memories, or to use flowers in a different way than just for decoration.
-There are many tips and techniques on how to dry and preserve flowers, and today I’m sharing a few simple ideas with you.
+Here are a few simple tips and techniques on how to dry and preserve flowers so that you can do just that.

 Flowers that work best with this method: Roses, Lavender, Baby’s Breath, Carnations, Chrysanthemums